fimbullinter/wotan/docs/writing-rules.md

 const start = end - 3;

-// adding a single replacement as fix this.addFailure(start, end, "Type 'any' is forbidden.", Replacement.replace(start, end, '{}'));
+// adding a single replacement as fix this.addFinding(start, end, "Type 'any' is forbidden.", Replacement.replace(start, end, '{}'));

 /* OR */

-// adding multiple replacements as fix, either all of them are applied or none, the order doesn't matter this.addFailure(start, end, "Type 'any' is forbidden.", [
+// adding multiple replacements as fix, either all of them are applied or none, the order doesn't matter this.addFinding(start, end, "Type 'any' is forbidden.", [
     Replacement.delete(start, end),
     Replacement.append(start, '{}'),
 ]);